-- your spouse or, if he or she is no longer alive, - your surviving children equally, or if you have no surviving children, - your estate.
+- · a contingent Beneficiary whom you named or, if none, - · your spouse, or, if he or she is no longer alive, - your surviving children equally, if living, or, if you have no surviving children, - your estate.

 Children, as used in this prospectus, are natural and adopted children only, either minor or adult.